graphql-java/graphql-java/docs/schema.rst

 The runtime wiring contains ``DataFetcher`` s, ``TypeResolvers`` s and custom ``Scalar`` s that are needed to make a fully executable schema.

-You wire this together using this builder pattern
+You wire this together using this builder pattern:

 .. code-block:: java